T-G0W/TwitchDropsFarmer-Rust-Any-Drop-/README.md

     Game- or event-specific parameters

-Reusing, modifying, and uploading adapted versions (including for other games) is explicitly allowed, as long as the license conditions are followed.
+Using, modifying, and uploading adapted versions (including for other games) is explicitly allowed, as long as the license conditions are followed.
 🧾 Updates & Support

-    Regular updates for new Rust Twitch Drops
+    This repository is updated for new Rust Twitch Drops

-    If updates are missing or something breaks:
+    If an update is missing or something is broken:
     Discord: t_gow

 📜 License